Jake Ellzey: 2022

 Ellzey defeated James Buford and Bill Payne in the Republican primary election, and was re-elected unopposed in the general election.

 2024

 Ellzey received support from AIPAC and Pro-Israel America in his re-election campaign.
 He defeated Democrat John Love III, a former member of the Midland city council, in the general election with 66.4% of the vote.

 Tenure

 At the start of the 118th Congress, Ellzey supported Rep. Kevin McCarthy in his bid for the House speakership, voting for him in all 15 rounds.

-He later opposed the October 2023 vote to remove McCarthy as speaker, which ultimately succeeded 216–210.
-In the succeeding election for the next speaker, Ellzey opposed the candidacy of Republican nominee Jim Jordan, choosing instead to vote for Mike Garcia.
+Ellzey later opposed the October 2023 vote to remove McCarthy as speaker, which ultimately succeeded 216–210.
+In the succeeding election for the next speaker, Ellzey was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.
 He would ultimately support the new nominee, Mike Johnson, in the fourth and final ballot.

 Ellzey was part of a bipartisan congressional delegation that visited Tel Aviv in June 2024, meeting with Israeli prime minister Benjamin Netanyahu and defense minister Yoav Gallant.